tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - higher exhaustion signature than initial sample, but still lower exhaustion than tumor
 ## Discussion
  - majority of tumor matched cells in blood in melanoma patients show effector or effector memory-like phenotype, contrary to exhausted-like profile prediction
+# Single cell analyses inform mechanisms of myeloid-targeted therapies in colon cancer
+ - macrophage and convential DC subsets as key mediators of cross-talk in TME
 # Single cell analyses reveal key immune cell subsets associated with response to PD-L1 blockade in triple-negative breast cancer
  - high baseline levels of CXCL13<sup>+</sup> T cells linked to proinflammatory features of macrophages, can predict response
 # Single cell dynamics of tumor specificity vs bystander activity in CD8<sup>+</sup> T cells define the diverse immune landscapes in colorectal cancer